 That’s the same reason guest blogging and link building are important in SEO.
-You cannot be an inbound marketing expert, like Brian Halligan, who is also the founder of HubSpot, unless other experts in the field acknowledge your expertise.
+A person cannot be an inbound marketing expert, like Brian Halligan, who is also the founder of HubSpot, unless other experts in the field acknowledge your expertise.

 According to Ahref’s free backlink checker, for instance, HubSpot’s marketing blog has attracted nearly 31,000 backlinks from at least 2,757 unique domains.